 If you remain unpaid even after sending the Notice of Intent, it may be time to lodge your bond claim.
 There are two issues to consider:

-- (ii) How is the bond claim filed.
+- How to make the bond claim

-Making an official claim on the bond – sent to both the GC and the Surety – should always be a step in the recovery process for public projects (plus, it’s usually required!).
+Making an official claim on the bond – sent to both the GC and the surety – should always be a step in the recovery process for public projects (plus, it’s usually required!).

-4) If Still Unpaid, Send a Notice of Intent to Proceed Against Bond
+Step 4: Send a Notice of Intent to Proceed Against Bond

 If nothing else, a Notice of Intent to Proceed Against Bond will give the GC one last chance to pay up before taking to the courts.
 Since this is not a required document, it merely needs to be sent within the timeframe to file suit against the bond.
 It’s best practice to allow the contractor some time between sending this notice and filing a bond claim, but if deadlines are coming on quickly, don’t delay filing suit.